utexas-public-history/tower/the-victims.md

 In 2016, Keith Maitland’s powerful documentary _Tower_, and Pamela Colloff’s moving _Texas Monthly_ article, “[The Reckoning][the-reckoning],” gave us far more information about Claire Wilson (now Claire James) than we have about any of the other people who were wounded or killed that day.
 The following derives primarily from those two sources.

 Claire Wilson was a happy 18-year-old freshman, in love with Tom Eckman and optimistic about changing the world, when the first bullet Whitman shot from the tower slammed her to the ground, took the life of her soon-to-be-born child, and changed the direction and tenor of her life.
 After being shot, she lay on the scorching pavement, rapidly losing blood, with Eckman dead beside her, as the shooting continued.
 A stranger, Rita Star Pattern, ran over and lay next to her, giving her comfort and courage.
-Two other young onlookers, James Love and Artly Snuff, eventually braved the continuing bullets, to rescue Claire and help her into an ambulance.
+Two other young onlookers, James Love and John “Artly” Fox, eventually braved the continuing bullets, to rescue Claire and help her into an ambulance.
 At Brackenridge Hospital, doctors delivered her son, but he had died in utero.
 Claire’s injuries were extensive.
 On September 16 she was the last of Whitman’s victims still in the hospital and in all she spent 3 months there before being released.

 Returning to UT was emotionally painful.
 Claire’s grief was overwhelming at times and no one wanted to talk about it with her.
 The formerly happy, out-going, politically engaged young woman withdrew from the world.
 She moved to Colorado where, eventually, after many years, she found solace in faith and service as a teacher.
 She became a Seventh Day Adventist and taught at the first of many remote Seventh Day Adventist schools.
 She moved often, married, divorced, and continued to teach.
 In 1983, she finished college.
 In 1986 (20 years after the shooting), she finally found a psychologist who could talk to her about her unremitting anger and grief, but that help was short lived.